reswitched/robocop-ng/README.md

 - [ ] New moderation feature: User notes
 - [ ] New moderation feature: watch-unwatch (using log module from akbbot)
 - [ ] New moderation feature: timelock (channel lockdown with time)
-- [ ] End of development: eval and sh might need to be removed at end of development
+- [ ] End of development: eval, fetchlog and sh might need to be removed at end of development